FlandrinU/Contributions_prediction/README.md

 #### 3) Modelling the contributions

-In `analyses/3_predict_contributions` folder, the scripts `3a_` to `3e_` use covariates to model the reef fish contributions at the site scale, using the Bayesian framework 'HMSC', to investigate the drivers of community contributions. `3d_` runs countercatual scenarios to deepen our understanding of the human footprint on ecosystems, and explore the potential of conservation efforts. `3d_` and `3e` reproduce all figures presented in the paper Flandrin et al. associated to this project.
+In `analyses/3_predict_contributions` folder, the scripts `3a_` to `3e_` use covariates to model the reef fish contributions at the site scale, using the Bayesian framework 'HMSC', to investigate the drivers of community contributions. `3d_` runs counterfactual scenarios to deepen our understanding of the human footprint on ecosystems, and explore the potential of conservation efforts. `3d_` and `3e` reproduce all figures presented in the paper Flandrin et al. associated to this project.